 Gadol's sixth novel Silver Lake was published by Tyrus Books in September 2009.
 Silver Lake is about two architects, two men turning forty who have been involved professionally and personally for twenty years, and who are beginning to see their practice and their marriage falter.
 One day, a peculiar young man drifts into their storefront office claiming he has car trouble, asking to use the phone.
 The men get to talking; the young stranger is curious but enchanting, and one of the architects ends up playing tennis with him that afternoon, ultimately inviting him home for dinner.
 The ensuing evening involves a lot of wine and banter and then increasingly dark conversation, and when the stranger has had too much to drink, the two men insist he sleep in their guest room.
 During the night, the stranger commits an act of violence which shatters the architects' ordered lives, each man in his own way over the days and months that follow coping with blossoming doubt and corrosive secrets.
 Silver Lake was nominated for awards from Lambda Literary and the Southern California Independent Booksellers Association.
 The novel is being adapted into a feature film.

-On October 2nd, Hanover Square Press, an imprint of HarperCollins, will publish The Stranger Game, a novel about a woman who is drawn into a dangerous game following random strangers.
-The book has been optioned by FX to be developed as a television series.
+The Stranger Game, a novel about a woman who is drawn into a dangerous game following random strangers, was published on October 2nd by Hanover Square Press, an imprint of HarperCollins.
+The reviewer for Kirkus called the book a “beautiful, thoughtful meditation on the invisible ties that bind us—even to strangers.”
+The Stranger Game has been optioned by FX to be developed as a television series.